underpostnet/engine/cli.md

 ```
  Usage: underpost env [options] <deploy-id> [env]

-Set environment variables files and conf related to <deploy-id>
+Sets environment variables and configurations related to a specific deployment
+ID.

 Arguments:
-  deploy-id   deploy configuration id, if 'clean' restore default
+  deploy-id   The deployment configuration ID.
+Use 'clean' to restore default
-  env         Optional environment, for default is production
+              environment settings.
+  env         Optional: The environment to set (e.g., "production",
+              "development").
+Defaults to "production".

 Options:
   -h, --help  display help for command